2025 Myanmar earthquake: Tectonic setting

-According to a study published in Journal of Geophysical Research: Solid Earth, the Sagaing Fault can be divided into two regions; the northern and southern sections.
+According to a study published in Journal of Geophysical Research: Solid Earth, the Sagaing Fault can be divided into two regions: the northern and southern sections.
 The Sagaing Fault between 16.5 and 23.5 degrees north latitude is defined as the southern section.
-It is further divided into five segments from south to north; the Bago, Pyu, Naypyidaw, Meiktila, and Sagaing segments.
+It is further divided into five segments from south to north: the Bago, Pyu, Naypyidaw, Meiktila, and Sagaing segments.
 The Naypyidaw segment is characterised by two parallel faults running for 70 km with parts of them located beneath the capital city, Naypyidaw.
 The last recorded earthquake was in 1929 with a magnitude smaller than 7.0.
 The 220 km long Meiktila segment extends between Mandalay and Naypyidaw and is characterised as a linear feature.
 The nearly flat topography across this segment suggest the slip component is entirely horizontal.
 This segment has not experienced any major earthquakes, although it possibly ruptured during the 1839 Ava earthquake.
 The Sagaing segment is also another linear segment that runs parallel to the Irrawaddy River.
 The northern part of this segment ruptured during one of the mainshocks in the 1946 Sagaing earthquakes, while the 1956 Sagaing earthquake ruptured the southern strand.

 This earthquake also affected Thailand, with damage primarily concentrated in the Bangkok region, about 1,000 km away from the epicenter.
 Bangkok's geology, characterised by a top layer of soft marine clay, renders its emerging high-rises vulnerable to distant, powerful earthquakes, as the ubiquitous clay layer contributes to local site effects amplifying long-period ground motion which in turn can match the resonant frequency of tall buildings.
 Occupants in Bangkok have often felt effects from earthquakes centered many hundreds or even thousands of kilometres away.
-Research headed by Pennung Warnitchai of the Asian Institute of Technology had previously identified the Sagaing Fault as a potential risk, if a magnitude-8.0 earthquake were to occur in the Andaman Sea, 400 km from the city, resulting in future disaster.
+Research headed by Pennung Warnitchai of the Asian Institute of Technology had previously identified the Sagaing Fault as a potential risk, if a magnitude-8.0 earthquake were to occur in the Andaman Sea, 400 km from the city, resulting in a future disaster.
 For preventing catastrophic effects in skyscrapers, elementary seismic considerations were only added to the building code in 2007, with older structures being particularly dangerous.